truefoundry/tfy-infra-terraform/README.md

 - `tenant_name`: Name of your Truefoundry tenant
 - `tenant_token`: Token for your Truefoundry tenant
 - `control_plane_url`: URL of the Truefoundry control plane
+- `tags`: Map of tags to apply to resources

+## Install Control Plane

 - `tfy_api_key`: API key for Truefoundry
 - `truefoundry_image_pull_config_json`: JSON configuration for pulling Truefoundry images
 - `control_plane_install`: Boolean flag to control installation of the control plane
-- `tags`: Map of tags to apply to resources

 ## Outputs